-WHAT’S NEW - POLICY BRIEF SPENDING ON HEALTH: LATEST TRENDS
+WHAT’S NEW - LATEST TRENDS IN OECD HEALTH SPENDING

 Despite the post-crisis slowdown in health spending growth, concerns about the fiscal sustainability of health systems remain large.
 The publication Fiscal Sustainability of Health Systems: Bridging Health and Finance Perspectives provides a detailed overview of institutional frameworks for financing health care in OECD countries.
 It offers a comprehensive mapping of budgeting practices and governance structures in health across OECD countries.